aliabbasjaffri/aliabbasjaffri.github.io/README.md

 *Munich, Germany*
 - Software Engineer with a focus towards IoT
 - I helped add features to the iOS [app for Siemoji](https://new.siemens.com/global/en/company/stories/research-technologies/topics/the-future-of-manufacturing-siemoji.html), which was continuation of my iOS Praktikum course at TUM
-- Created iOS application to facilitate hands-off interaction, assists in gathering insights and allows user to perform maintenance tasks on IoT devices
-- I was responsible for creating the user interface for hands-off interaction with the devices using Augmented Reality from iOS [ARKit](https://developer.apple.com/augmented-reality/) to identify and interact with [Siematic IoT devices](https://new.siemens.com/global/en/products/automation/pc-based/iot-gateways/iot2000.html).
+- I was responsible for creating and improving the user interface for hands-off interaction with the devices using Augmented Reality from iOS [ARKit](https://developer.apple.com/augmented-reality/) to identify and interact with [Siematic IoT devices](https://new.siemens.com/global/en/products/automation/pc-based/iot-gateways/iot2000.html).
 The identification of these devices was made possible using ML model made by the team during university project.

 ### [maiot GmbH](https://www.linkedin.com/company/maiot/)
 **Apr 2018 &rarr; Sept 2018**